MFA Types Compared: TOTP, Push, SMS, Hardware Keys, and More

 What is the most secure type of MFA?

-Hardware security keys (FIDO2/WebAuthn) and phishing-resistant methods like number-matched push notifications are strongest.
+Hardware security keys (FIDO2/WebAuthn) and phishing-resistant methods like number-matched push notifications are the strongest options.
 They resist phishing, man-in-the-middle attacks, and credential theft better than SMS or basic TOTP codes.

 Why is SMS-based MFA considered weak?

-SMS codes can be intercepted through SIM swapping, SS7 attacks, or social engineering of mobile carriers.
-They are also vulnerable to phishing sites that ask users to enter the code in real-time.
+SMS codes can be intercepted through SIM swapping, SS7 protocol attacks, or social engineering of mobile carriers.
+They are also vulnerable to real-time phishing sites that trick users into entering the code on a fake login page.

 Should employees use personal phones for MFA?